datumbox/VernamVeil/nphash/README.md

     python build.py --no-asm
     ```

+- **Use `memmem` instead of BMH for byte searching:**
+  - Using an environment variable:
+    ```bash
+    export BYTESEARCH_NO_BMH=1
+    python build.py
+    ```
+  - Or using a command-line flag:
+    ```bash
+    python build.py --no-bmh
+    ```

-If any of these are set, the build will skip the corresponding acceleration features.
-This is useful for platforms where these features are difficult to install or cause build issues. **Note:** Disabling any acceleration is not recommended unless necessary, as it will reduce BLAKE3 hashing performance for large data.
+If any of these are set, the build will adjust the corresponding features. **Note:** Disabling acceleration features is not recommended unless necessary, as it will reduce performance for the affected operations.

 ## Usage